arnoldkoss/rock-paper-scissors/README.md

   - Google Fonts was used to import the 'Montserrat', font into the style.css file which is used throughout the project.
 - GitHub
   - GitHub is used to store the projects code.
-- Balsamiq
+- Wireframe.cc
-  - Balsamiq was used to create the wireframes.
+  - Wireframe.cc was used to create the wireframes.
 - Flaticon
   - Flaticon was used to download the icons used in the game as the rock, paper and scissors